JimNewaz/JimNewaz/README.md

 <div align="center">
   <p>
-    I'm <b> Newaz </b>, a hardworking and ambitious individual with a great passion for Full Stack Software Development.
+    I'm <b> Newaz </b>, a hardworking and ambitious individual with a great passion for Full Stack Software/Web Development.
   </p>

 </div>